Most patients walk into our practice on either zero supplements or 18 supplements. Neither is right.

 The modern Western diet runs an omega-6 to omega-3 ratio of roughly 15:1.
 The ratio our bodies evolved with is closer to 2:1.
 Closing that gap meaningfully reduces systemic inflammation, supports cardiovascular health, improves brain and mood markers, and lowers triglycerides.

-Dosing that actually works: 2,000–3,000 mg of combined EPA + DHA per day — not per softgel, but the actual EPA + DHA content.
+Dosing that actually works: 2,000 to 3,000 mg of combined EPA + DHA per day.
+Not per softgel, but the actual EPA + DHA content.
 Check the label.
-A bottle that says "1,200 mg fish oil per capsule" often contains only 350 mg EPA + DHA — you'd need 6+ capsules to hit a real dose.
+A bottle that says "1,200 mg fish oil per capsule" often contains only 350 mg EPA + DHA.
+You'd need 6+ capsules to hit a real dose.

 Triglyceride-form fish oil absorbs better than ethyl ester.
 Keep refrigerated to prevent rancidity.
 Patients who eat fatty fish 3+ times per week can get away with less.